Reviews 2023-05-31

 The RGB Shades arrived packed safely in a USPS box, with a smaller printed box inside.
 Inside the box are the following:

-Thin USB Cable (for connecting to a power source such as a battery pack in your pocket)
+• Thin USB Cable (for connecting to a power source)

 The assembly:

 Putting these together, you begin to marvel at the genius behind the design.
 Everything fits together intuitively.
 You just set the pieces in their slots and then screw a few small screws.
 The instructions are easy to follow, but do be aware that you will need a small (jeweler’s size) Phillips screwdriver.
-I didn’t already have one, but I picked one up at Home Depot for less than $5.
-Garrett recommends you use threadlocker as well as some tweezers that came in clutch in some of the harder assembly steps that involve multiple small parts.
+Garrett recommends you use threadlocker as well as some tweezers that came in clutch in some of the harder assembly steps.
 When the hinges on the frame come together you experience the same “aha” moment that you feel from finally seeing LEGO bricks start to resemble the model you’re building.

 Turning them on: